-EDLD 540 Principles of School Advancement P-12 EDLD 542 School Identity, Mission, and Growth P-12 EDID 544 Oak and From the wilded and Oaksana

-EDLD 544 School Funding Models and Sources
+- EDLD 540Principles of School Advancement PK-12EDLD 542School Identity, Mission, and Growth - P-12 EDLD 544 School Funding Models and Sources - P-12

-EDLD 550 Strategic Enrollment and Marketing for Christian Schools P-12
+EDLD 550 Strategic Enrollment and Marketing for Christian Schools PK-12

 Courses may be applied to the M.Ed.
 Curriculum & Instruction with Advancement for Christian Schools Emphasis.
 Courses can be substituted into the MBA program, with EDLD 540, 542, and 544 as a concentration and EDLD 550 taking the place of MBA 550.